 For $h_0 \omega$ very small, the main dependence of the left hand side on $h_\mathrm{coer}$ comes from the argument of the exponential.
 This implies that

-While the arguments for limiting behavior are not rigorous, they only depend on the fact that for small $h$ the nucleation time to form a critical droplet has to vary as $ \exp( - \beta A_1/ h^{d-1})$, and hence the conclusion seems unavoidable.
+While the arguments for limiting behavior are not rigorous, they only depend on the fact that for small $h$, the nucleation time to form a critical droplet has to vary as $ \exp( - \beta A_1/ h^{d-1})$, and hence the conclusion seems unavoidable.
 However, this kind of asymptotic dependence is hard to verify in experiments or in Monte Carlo simulations.
-Sides, Rikvold, and Novotny made an extensive study of the problem in $d =2$ using extensive simulations in the single droplet and multiple droplet growth regimes \cite{sides1, sides2a, sides2b, sides2c}, and concluded that ``we stress that the asymptotic low-frequency behavior would only be seen for extremely low frequencies".
-They also note that in cases of high activation barriers, the effect of impurities, or boundaries of the system become important.
+Sides, Rikvold, and Novotny made an extensive study of the problem in $d =2$ using extensive simulations in the single droplet and multiple droplet growth regimes \cite{sides1, sides2a, sides2b, sides2c} and concluded that ``we stress that the asymptotic low-frequency behavior would only be seen for extremely low frequencies".
+They also note that in cases of high activation barriers, the effect of impurities or boundaries of the system become important.
 This is also true for the Ising model simulations and experiments on films.
 We do not discuss these finite-size effects in detail here.

 In the literature, many different forms have been reported.
-He and Wang studied hysteresis in a few atomic-layer thick films of Fe/Au(001) films for low values of $h_0$ and $\omega$, and could fit their data to the area of the hysteresis loop varying as $\omega^a h_0^b$, with $a \approx 0.31±0.05.$ and $b=0.59±0.07$~\cite{he-wang}. \citet{jiang-yang-wang} in their study of hysteresis in thin cobalt films found $\alpha \approx \beta \approx 2/3$. \citet{suen-erskine} also studied thin iron films and observed a power law scaling of the hysteresis loop area for over five decades in frequency.
-Their measured effective exponents are fairly low values $ a \approx 0.254 \pm 0.003, b = 0.063 \pm .002$, qualitatively consistent with a weak logarithmic dependence~\cite{suen-erskine}. \citet{sengupta92} a cell-dynamical simulation, and found clear evidence for the dynamical transition between the asymmetrical loops at low fields for a given frequency, and symmetrical loops at higher amplitudes of the field, and drew the phase boundary for this transition.
-Their numerical estimates for the exponents $\alpha \approx 0.47 \pm 0.02$ and $\beta \approx 0.40 \pm 0.01$ are far from the values expected, and perhaps due to the fact that $H_0$ and $\beta$ are not in the asymptotic regime.
+He and Wang studied hysteresis in a few atomic-layer thick films of Fe/Au(001) films for low values of $h_0$ and $\omega$, and could fit their data to the area of the hysteresis loop varying as $ h_0^\alpha \omega^\beta$, with $\alpha \approx 0.31±0.05.$ and $\beta=0.59±0.07$~\cite{he-wang}. \citet{jiang-yang-wang} in their study of hysteresis in thin cobalt films found $\alpha \approx \beta \approx 2/3$. \citet{suen-erskine} also studied thin iron films and observed a power law scaling of the hysteresis loop area for over five decades in frequency.
+Their measured effective exponents are fairly low values $ \alpha \approx 0.254 \pm 0.003, \beta = 0.063 \pm .002$, qualitatively consistent with a weak logarithmic dependence~\cite{suen-erskine}. \citet{sengupta92} used a cell-dynamics simulation and found clear evidence for the dynamical transition between the asymmetrical loops at low fields for a given frequency, and symmetrical loops at higher amplitudes of the field, and drew the phase boundary for this transition.
+Their numerical estimates for the exponents are $\alpha \approx 0.47 \pm 0.02$ and $\beta \approx 0.40 \pm 0.01$.
+The deviations in these studies from the values expected are presumably due to the fact that $h_0$ and $\omega$ are not in the asymptotic regime.